haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 Certain submissions are not appropriate, and those submitting them would be referred to the HFTP process, instead.
 This includes anything asking for financial support above $2000.
-(This is less than other similar programs, but we feel it's important to limit the risk given the lower standard of review involved.)
+(This is less than comparable programs in other communities, but we feel it's important to limit the risk given the lower standard of review involved versus the HFTP.)
 It also includes any submission that might be controversial in any way, because the more private nature of these proposals isn't the right process for anything potentially controversial.
 Submissions should also not ask for assistance from the Haskell Foundation beyond the grant money, so if someone wants to recruit contributors, find infrastructure, etc. that they don't intend to pay for themselves, this is not the right process for that.
 (However, a submission that explains that someone has already lined up extra assistance is welcome.)
 Grants must be awarded to a single individual, and not shared among multiple contributors.
 More complex proposals like this are also better suited the the HFTP process.

 These individuals would write a short summary of their intended work, limited to two pages, and answering the following questions: